-One of the smartest things you can do before a fair is to get familiar with programs you’re interested in.
+One of the smartest things you can do before an event is to get familiar with programs you’re interested in.
 Go online to get key details like application deadlines and admissions criteria.
 Skim through program websites, social media posts and blogs written by students or admissions staff so you can focus on more substantial questions in person.

-Use your time at the fair to discuss your short-term and long-term goals and how a particular program can help you achieve them.
-Your pre-fair research will inform meaningful conversations about program culture, career placement success, application tips, activities and clubs and other aspects of your MBA.
+Use your time at the event to discuss your short-term and long-term goals and how a particular program can help you achieve them.
+Your pre-event research will inform meaningful conversations about program culture, career placement success, application tips, activities and clubs and other aspects of your MBA.

 Prepare questions before you arrive and prioritize them, so you’ll get answers to your most important questions if you’re short on time.
-A one-on-one at a recruitment fair is a good place to discuss sensitive issues you wouldn’t feel comfortable sharing in a group webinar or information session.
+A one-on-one chat at a virtual event is a good place to discuss sensitive issues you wouldn’t feel comfortable sharing in a group webinar or information session.